Jean-Baptiste Lamy: Episcopacy

 On July 23, 1853, the Vicariate of New Mexico was raised to the Diocese of Santa Fe, and Lamy was appointed its first bishop.

-His early efforts as bishop were directed to reforming the New Mexico church, the building of more churches in the territory, the creation of new parishes, and the establishment of schools.
-He ended the practice of concubinage widely practiced by the local priests and he suppressed religious brotherhood societies within individual communities.
+His early efforts as bishop were directed to reforming the New Mexico church, building more churches in the territory, creating new parishes, and establishing schools.
+He ended the practice of concubinage widely practiced by the local priests, and he suppressed religious brotherhood societies within individual communities.
 He participated in the First Vatican Council from 1869 to 1870.

 Joseph Projectus Machebeuf served as his vicar-general.

 Lamy was responsible for the construction of the Cathedral Basilica of Saint Francis of Assisi (commonly known as St. Francis Cathedral) and Loretto Chapel.
 Both churches were built in French styles familiar to Lamy — the cathedral is Romanesque Revival, while the chapel is Neo-Gothic.
 On February 12, 1875, the Diocese of Santa Fe was elevated to an archdiocese with Lamy as its first archbishop.
 On May 1, 1885, Lamy consecrated Peter Bourgade as bishop; Bourgade would later become the fourth Archbishop of Santa Fe.

 Lamy ended his tenure as bishop when he resigned in 1885.
 He was appointed Titular Archbishop of Cyzicus later that year.

 Death and legacies

 He died of pneumonia in 1888 and is buried under the sanctuary floor of the basilica.
 A bronze statue, dedicated in 1915, stands in his memory outside the front entrance of the Basilica, and the village of Lamy, New Mexico, was named after him near the source of the sandstone for the cathedral.

 Lamy was succeeded as Archbishop of Santa Fe by Jean-Baptiste Salpointe, also from Puy-de-Dôme, France.

 The Archbishop Lamy's Chapel in Santa Fe, built in 1874, survives and is listed on the U.S. National Register of Historic Places.

-Willa Cather's novel Death Comes for the Archbishop fictionalizes his life, missionary journeys, and erection of the Santa Fe cathedral.
+Willa Cather's novel Death Comes for the Archbishop fictionalizes his life, missionary journeys, and the erection of the Santa Fe cathedral.